-A Zoning Compliance Permit is required for new and replacement driveways, patios, walkways over three feet in width, etc. These are installations that prevent the infiltration of surface water, such as concrete, asphalt, brick, stone or a similar material.
-The Zoning Ordinance requires all new impervious surfaces, including replacements, modifications or enlargements of the existing impervious surfaces shall have a survey prepared and certified by a registered land surveyor, provided, however, where the new impervious surface is not part of the house or garage and the building official is furnished with documentation other than a certified survey from which the building official can determine that a minimum of 50 percent open space is maintained, and the new impervious surface will not violate any provision of Chapter 126 (Zoning) of the Code, the building official may waive this requirement.
+An Impervious Surface Permit is required for new and replacement driveways, patios, walkways over three feet in width, etc. These are installations that prevent the infiltration of surface water, such as concrete, asphalt, brick, stone pavers or a similar material.
+The Zoning Ordinance requires that all new impervious surfaces, including replacements, modifications or enlargements of the existing impervious surfaces shall have a survey prepared and certified by a registered land surveyor (a mortgage survey is also acceptable in most instances), provided, however, when the new impervious surface is not part of the house or garage and the building official is furnished with documentation other than a certified survey from which the building official can determine that a minimum of 50 percent open space is maintained, and the new impervious surface will not violate any provision of Chapter 126 (Zoning) of the Code, the building official may waive this requirement.
 Documentation must be provided to demonstrate that water runoff from the proposed improvement will not negatively affect the neighboring properties.

-A zoning compliance permit is required whenever a new accessory structure under 200 square feet is installed on your property or an existing one is replaced, and needs to be issued prior to installing the structure.
+An Impervious Surface Permit is required whenever a new accessory structure under 200 square feet is installed on your property or an existing one is replaced, and needs to be issued prior to installing the structure.
 Two copies of a site plan indicating where the structure will be placed along with construction drawings showing how it will be assembled are required with the permit application.
-Zoning permits are easy to obtain and are usually issued within several days after we confirm that its setbacks and height comply with the ordinance.
+Impervious Surface Permits are easy to obtain and are usually issued within several days after we confirm that its setbacks and height comply with the ordinance.

 Permits are necessary and required to insure compliance with certain provisions of the Zoning Ordinance.